woland-no-50/pi-nas/README.md

 At this point you should have 5 unencrypted hdd’s on /dev/mapper/ if you do not use `cryptsetup open` on the encrypted drives.
 It’s time to create a zpool at raidz2:
 ```
 mkdir ~/backups
-zpool create -o ashift=12 -o autotrim=on -m ~/backups zigloo raidz2 /dev/mapper/luks-*
+zpool create -o ashift=12 -o autotrim=on -m ~/backups ztar raidz2 /dev/mapper/luks-*

 # create a root dataset
-sudo zfs create -o mountpoint=~/backups -o canmount=on zigloo/root
+sudo zfs create -o mountpoint=~/backups -o canmount=on ztar/root
 # an initial snapshot simplifies things
-sudo zfs snapshot zigloo/root@empty
+sudo zfs snapshot ztar/root@empty
 ```

-# Host Nbd Server of Encrypted Hard Drives
+#### Host Nbd Server of Encrypted Hard Drives
 	NOTE on ordering: it really matters the order the drives appear to zpool when it is created must be the order seen when it is mounted.
-So are cryptsetups create /dev/mapperztar0-ztar4 and our nbd client takes great care to make sure ztar0=nbd0, ztar1=nbd1, etc.
+So are cryptsetups create /dev/mapper/ztar0-ztar4 and our nbd client takes great care to make sure ztar0=nbd0, ztar1=nbd1, etc.

 ```